 Employment with special wage provisions authorized under section 14(c) of the Fair Labor Standards Act (29 U.S.C.
 214) is not considered a positive employment outcome for the purpose of Work Incentive Grants.

 Proposed GPRA goals for PY 2004 and PY 2005 for Work Incentive Grants are:

-- Eight percent (8%) of participants served in adult, dislocated worker, and youth programs will be persons with disabilities in workforce investment areas that receive Work Incentive Grants.
+- Eight percent (8%) of participants served in adult, dislocated worker, and Start Printed Page 18635youth programs will be persons with disabilities in workforce investment areas that receive Work Incentive Grants.
 (6.5% of total participants were persons with disabilities in PY 2001)

 - Seventy percent (70%) of participants with disabilities that exit the WIA adult, dislocated worker and adult youth programs in workforce areas receiving grants will enter employment (65% of WIA exiters with disabilities entered employment during April 1, 2001-March 31, 2002)

 - A measure of efficiency will be calculated.
 Total costs of the grant will be divided by the total participants in the workforce investment areas funded under the grant.

 Please remember that Work Incentive Grant funds are not to be used for direct training of participants; therefore, intensive and training funds must be made available through WIA program and/or other mandated (or non-mandated) partner resources in order to meet participant employment goals and objectives.
 If you do blend resources across funding streams, it is accepted practice under WIA to report participant services and outcomes for each program involved.